Thank you for your interest in the Air Force ROTC program at Detachment 752!

 It is your individual responsibility to ensure you are properly registered before the start of the semester.

 Non-Wilkes students will receive an official Wilkes University transcript at the end of each semester serving as proof of enrollment in AFROTC classes.
-You will also receive a free temporary parking pass for the Wilkes campus for use on Thursdays.
+You will also receive a free temporary parking permit for the Wilkes campus for use on Thursdays.

-Please check our website (www.wilkes.edu/rotc) for Early Move-In & Orientation updates as times may be subject to change.
 We will send an email no later than the 1st week of August with details regarding the Early Move In, Welcome Social & Orientation for those who have signed up.

-- Original Birth Certificate Or naturalization certificate (We will make a copy and return to you during orientation)
+- Original Birth Certificate or naturalization certificate (We will make a copy and return to you during orientation)

 - Social Security Card (We will make a copy and return to you during orientation)

-- ACT/SAT score sheet (copy is acceptable)
+- ACT/SAT score sheet (if taken, copy is acceptable)

-- Previous College Transcripts from college attended
+- Previous College Transcripts from college attended (if applicable)

 - Any Civil Air Patrol, JROTC or Boy/Girl Scout Certificates